 Stalin and his administration had, over his reign, made the people of the USSR feel that he was some amazing and fantastic leader; almost a demigod.
 His death was mourned across the USSR, and his embalmed body was visited by 1.5 million people while it was on display.
 I sort of assumed that today people in ex-USSR hated Stalin, but turns out that’s not the case.
 The results of an understandably controversial poll taken in 2006 said that over 35% of Russians would vote for Stalin if he were still alive.
 What the fuck.

-You’d think that with Butt Nugget dead the annexing of nations would stop, yeah?
+You’d think that with Stalin dead the annexing of nations would stop, yeah?
 Alas, it didn’t.

 The Warsaw Pact, which laughably was previously called the ‘Treaty of Friendship, Co-operation, and Mutual Assistance’, was a group formed from the ‘individual’ Soviet Regions, and was created as a reactionary counterbalance to West Germany being accepted into NATO.